NVIDIA/DALI/README.rst

 .. note::

-  The ``nvidia-dali`` package contains prebuilt versions of the DALI TensorFlow plugin for several versions of TensorFlow.
-Starting DALI 0.6.1 you can also install DALI TensorFlow plugin for the currently installed version of TensorFlow, thus allowing forward compatibility:
+  Since 0.11.0  ``nvidia-dali`` package doesn't contain prebuilt versions of the DALI TensorFlow plugin, DALI TensorFlow plugin needs to be installed explicitly for the currently present version of TensorFlow:

 .. code-block:: bash